nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started.md

         date: '2011-04-19 18:31'
         message: ''
         version: '1'
 ---

 This section provides step-by-step instructions to help you understand how to implement Nuxeo Platform features, through a practical use case.
 You will use:
-- The Nuxeo REST API
+- Nuxeo REST API
-- The Nuxeo Javascript Client
+- Nuxeo Javascript Client
 - Nuxeo Studio
 - nuxeocli

-{{#> callout type='info' heading='Learning plan ordering'}}
-The three main subsections are articulated in a specific order: make sure to respect it as some exercises will need predefined configuration or code contribution.
-{{/callout}}

 <div class="row" data-equalizer data-equalize-on="medium">
 <div class="column medium-4">
 {{#> panel type='secondary' match_height='true'}}
-### Track #1 - Discover Nuxeo Platform APIs
+### 1 - Discover
 <br/>
 This tutorial is composed of different steps to guides you on a tour of the Nuxeo Platform and its features through its **APIs**. <br/>